mdolab/pygeo/doc/getting_started.rst

 Setting one entry in the array to ``0.5`` would pull a single control point upward by 0.5 units, which stretches the pointset locally near that control point.

 Generally, local design variables are defined in only one direction, the one requiring the finest local control.
-Gross changes to the geometry in other axes can be handled well using global design variables, to be addressed later.
+Gross changes to the geometry in other axes can be handled well using global design variables, to be addressed later in :ref:`this section <global_vars>`.

 It's important to understand a little about how the design variables are stored internally.
 For implementation reasons, the raw array of control points is not in contiguous order.